Kreitzeralex/Disney_Traveling_Salesman/README.md

   matplotlib is necessary for visualization.
   Packages like json, os, and others are necessary for some but not all the files to run.

-3. Select file with desired algorithm and run.
+3. Select file with desired algorithm or select disney_tsp_final for the best algorithm and graphing functions and run.

 # What will this look like?